Disaster response solutions

 Getting ready to manage the money

 Response is what happens after you prepare, and before you recover.
-During this chaotic time, you need to lay a strong foundation for how you’ll spend your recovery dollars.
+During this chaotic time, you need a strong recovery plan to lay a foundation for how you’ll spend your recovery dollars.
 Our teams have the expertise in FEMA and HUD funding sources to help—they can show you how to conduct assessments and set your community up for a swift and efficient recovery.

 Using data to inform response

 Situational awareness during response is critical.
 Do you know what the flood waters are doing, or are about to do?
 Who is affected right now?
 Five minutes from now?
-We can analyze your data in real time—using tools such as social media mining and sentiment understanding—to help you discern what the public needs and make informed decisions based on data flow.
+We can analyze your data in real time during natural disasters—using tools such as social media mining and sentiment understanding—to help you discern what the public needs and make informed decisions based on data flow.

 - Determining the administrative model